stevenxchung/web3-subgraph-consumer-api/README.md

 ## Linting

-Use `flake8 src/` on the root project to run against all files.
+Use `flake8 src/` in the root project directory to run against all `src/` files.

 ## Automated Testing

 To run automated acceptance tests:

-1. Ensure the app is running and if not follow the steps above
+1. Ensure that your database and tables are setup according to above
-2. Run `python -m pytest tests/e2e/`
+2. If the database has not been populated yet run `sh run.sh` (skip if already populated)
+3. Run `sh run_test.sh` to trigger e2e tests